justcoded/just-tinymce-custom-styles/readme.txt

 Tested up to: 4.6
 Stable tag: trunk

-Plugin to control custom styles for tags in WordPress TinyMCE Editor.
+Plugin to add dropdown options for custom css classes and attributes for tags in WordPress TinyMCE Editor

 == Description ==